BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution

-To compute the integrals of Eqs.~(\ref{eq:fMa}) and (\ref{eq:gMa}), we use the greybody factor tables and the fits computed in Appendix~\ref{tab:greybody}.
+To compute the integrals of Eqs.~\eqref{eq:fMa} and \eqref{eq:gMa}, we use the greybody factor tables and the fits computed in the previous Section.
 The peak of Hawking emission lies around the BH temperature for spherically symmetric and static BHs (see \textit{e.g.}~\cite{Arbey:2021yke}), and is uncorrelated for Kerr BHs (see \textit{e.g.}~\cite{Dong:2015yjs}); in any case it is close to the Schwarzschild temperature for reasonable values of the secondary parameters.
-Thus the integral does not need to be computed over all energies, but a restrained set $10^{-5}\times T < E < 10^5\times T$ is sufficient.
-The domains of integration are segmented over logarithmically distributed energies, and computed for masses between $M\mrm{P}$ to $10^{46}\,$GeV ($\sim 10^{-5} - 10^{22}\,$g).
+Thus the integral does not need to be computed over all energies, but a restrained set of energies in $10^{-5}\times T < E < 10^5\times T$ is sufficient.
+The domains of integration are segmented over 1000 logarithmically distributed energies, and computed for 1000 masses $M\mrm{P} < M < 10^{46}\,$GeV ($\sim 10^{-5} < M < 10^{22}\,$g).
 We compute these tables with and without the graviton emission, and with or without a single dof of DM emission.
-In the limit where neutrinos are massless, $f(M,a^*)$ and $g(M,a^*)$ are not expected to change for masses higher than $10^{22}\,$g, the tables can therefore be extended manually without any new computation.
-Masses are given in GeV (corresponding to grams) and $f(M,a^*)$ and $g(M,a^*)$ are in GeV$^4$ (corresponding to g$^3\cdot$s$^{-1}$ and g$^2\cdot$GeV$\cdot$s$^{-1}$, respectively).
-We have checked that the value of $f(M,0)$ is consistent with that of \cite{MacGibbon1991_2} in the Schwarzschild case and that the values of $f(M,a^*)$ and $g(M,a^*)$ are consistent with \cite{Taylor1998} in the Kerr case.
+In the limit where neutrinos are massless, $f(M,x_j)$ and $g(M,a^*)$ are not expected to change for masses higher than $10^{22}\,$g, the tables can therefore be extended manually without any new computation.
+Masses are given in GeV (corresponding to grams) and $f(M,x_j)$ and $g(M,a^*)$ are in GeV$^4$ (corresponding to g$^3\cdot$s$^{-1}$ and g$^2\cdot$GeV$\cdot$s$^{-1}$, respectively).
+We have checked that the value of $f(M,0)$ is consistent with that of \cite{MacGibbon:1991tj} in the Schwarzschild case and that the values of $f(M,a^*)$ and $g(M,a^*)$ are consistent with \cite{Taylor:1998dk} in the Kerr case.
 No numerical results were ever given for the polymerized case.
 The C scripts used to compute the tables, a \texttt{README} and all the necessary greybody factors tables are provided in the subfolder: